Skip to content

 Savis Konrad

-What challenges have you overcome on your way to successfully shaping employee interaction in meetings, and what successes can you share that have come from your meetings?
+What challenges have you overcome on your way to successfully shaping employee interaction in team meetings, and what successes can you share that have come from your meetings?

 Dominik: One challenge is, of course, the continuous, inclusive involvement of all workshop participants.
 Always address the individual participants on a rolling basis.
 Employee activation does not happen ad hoc, but only over time.